 The AMS is committed to complying with the E-Government Act, to promote the use of the Internet and other information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.

 E. General Notice of Public Rulemaking

-This proposed rule reflects recommendations submitted to the Secretary by the NOSB for extending the use of Methionine, a synthetic substance, in organic poultry production until October 1, 2010.
+This proposed rule reflects recommendations submitted to the Secretary by the NOSB for extending the Start Printed Page 40201use of Methionine, a synthetic substance, in organic poultry production until October 1, 2010.
 The NOSB evaluated this substance using criteria in the OFPA.
 The substance's evaluation was initiated by a petition from the MTF.